ayushadarsh7/NLP-Word-Representations-From-Scratch/SVD for Word representations/Readme.md

 ## 2. Numerical Example

-Consider a small corpus: "I like deep learning" and "I like NLP".
+Considering a small corpus: "I like deep learning" and "I like NLP".

-1. **Build the Vocabulary:**
+1. **Building the Vocabulary:**
    - Vocabulary: ["I", "like", "deep", "learning", "NLP"]

-2. **Create the Co-occurrence Matrix:**
+2. **Creating the Co-occurrence Matrix:**

    Let's assume a context window of 1 (one word to the left and right):